-The Company recognizes compensation cost for an award with only service conditions that has a graded vesting schedule using the straight-line method over the requisite service period for the entire award, net of estimated forfeitures.
+The Company recognizes compensation cost for an award with only service conditions that has a graded vesting schedule using the straightline method over the requisite service period for the entire award, net of estimated forfeitures.

-s.
+r.
 Earnings per share ("EPS"):